RishiAlluri4/227B_ur_moms_a_bit/README.md

 ## Description

-Our groups repository for Stanford's CS227B General Game playing class.
-We create general game playing bots to play a variety of games utilizing different strategies.
+The repository for Stanford's CS227B General Game Playing class team ur_moms_a_bit.
+The bot is able to play a variety of games utilizing different strategies.

 ## Getting Started